 Whether it’s time out to listen to your favorite podcast or pounding music to get yourself pumped in a race, millions of people love to slip on the headphones before they head out the door.
 We round up the best wireless and wired headphones for exercise.

-Top Best Headphones for Runners
+Top Best Headphones for Runners in 2022

 Wireless headphones are smaller and cheaper than ever, yet it’s tough to know what kind of sound you can expect from these tiny devices before you buy them.
 To help you make the right choice, our editors tested these pairs for at least two weeks of running and cross-training.
-Learn more about our top picks below, then keep scrolling for more information on what makes an excellent set of wireless headphones and reviews of the greatest runners up.
+Learn more about our top picks below, then keep scrolling for more information on what makes an excellent set of wireless headphones and reviews in 2022 of the greatest runners up.

 #1.
 Skullcandy Ink’d Wireless In-Ear Earbud